Temporal Ghosts and the Problem With Historical Truth

 Checkpoint 42 revealed that continuity boundaries could become spatially incoherent while restoration still appeared operationally valid.

-Checkpoint 96 revealed that successful continuity restoration could remain psychologically unconvincing if operational proof became too invisible.
+Checkpoint 96 revealed that successful continuity restoration across interrupted sessions could remain psychologically unconvincing if operational proof became too invisible.

 Checkpoint 160 revealed that preserved historical continuity residue could become temporally ambiguous enough to interfere with active continuity discrimination itself.